 How to make: Bring 16 ounces of water to a near-boil and remove from the heat.
 Do not add the flowers to boiling water as this will “burn off the” volatile oils and make for a rather bitter brew.
 The ideal temperature would be something you could comfortably put your finger in without yelling “ouch!”
 Add the chamomile flowers to the water then cover and let them steep for no more than 10 minutes (longer would be more bitter and stronger in action).
 Strain out the flowers as you decant the brew into the cups.
 Enjoy sipping this as a warm or cool tisane.

 Need more Chamomile in your life?
 Watch the below Plant Talk episode where we chat with Chamomile in the garden then spend time on the patio discussing the essential oil.

 Plants are more than willing to express themselves.
 If we get out of our own way, are quiet and pay attention to them, we can be humbled and learn a vast amount of information through observation and thoughtful use.
 I’m serious.
-Try sitting next to the actual plant for awhile and see what happens.
+Sit beside the plant for awhile and see what happens.